JM2707/winjswiki/Patterns-in-the-WinJS-Codebase.md

 This file represents the public API surface of WinJS (i.e. the `WinJS` namespace).
 It is consumed by apps written in TypeScript as well as by the WinJS unit tests which are written in TypeScript.

+The [dts-verifier](https://github.com/winjs/winjs/tree/17a5ffe0c440d43e9997eb2effb13a1727e4fcaf/tools/dts-verifier) tool helps us ensure that `winjs.d.ts` is an accurate representation of the WinJS API surface.

 ##### [`winjs.dev.d.ts`](https://github.com/winjs/winjs/blob/17a5ffe0c440d43e9997eb2effb13a1727e4fcaf/tests/TestLib/winjs.dev.d.ts)

 This file is consumed by the WinJS unit tests which are written in TypeScript.
 This file should contain any private WinJS APIs that are needed by the unit tests.